Creamen/git-sensible/README.md

 r 310154e updated README formatting and added blame
 ```

-Opens an editor to *reword* the commit message.
+*Reword* the commit message.
 Useful when accidentally commiting with typos or lackluster language.

 ```
 pick 4e64052 Revise animations to use CSS in homepage